 We offer and follow the approved protocol for removing existing mercury amalgam fillings, established by the International Academy of Oral Medicine.
 Becoming a mercury-free and mercury-safe dental practice was Dr. Webb’s decision, but she believes that removing and replacing existing amalgam fillings must be each patient’s choice.
 Dr. Webb will be happy to discuss this with you further.

 Gum Disease and its Effect on Overall Health

-Dr. Tom McGuire covers the critically important relationship between oral to overall health in detail in his books and on his website www.dentalwellness4u.com
+Dr. Tom McGuire covers the critically important relationship between oral and overall health in detail in his books and on his website: www.dentalwellness4u.com

 TMJ (Temporo-Mandibular Joint) Disorders